fgimenez/orientdb-cookbook/README.md

     $ bootstrap.sh

-It installs bindler, installs the required Vagrant plugins and launchs the machine.
+It installs the required Vagrant plugins and launchs the machine.
+After the process you have a orientdb instance running in ```orientdb.local``` host, ip 33.33.33.33 (you may need to provide root privileges to allow vagrant-hostmanager do its duty).

 Contributing
 ------------